Disclaimer: The highlights and links are being auto inserted by Google without my consent. My apologies for the distraction effect.

 Jesus will become the one who rescues.
 Rescues his people.
 Does that sound like a nationalistic limitation?
 Not so - for though "his own" were the Jewish people, Jesus broadened the mission to reach the whole world, the world which God loved so much.

-Rescue from their sins - why is saving necessary?
-People need to be separated from their sins.
-Their sins are like a millstone hung round the neck of the drowning.
+Save (rescue) from their sins - why is saving necessary?
+People (unme) need to be separated from their sins.
+From the consequence of rebellion and disobedience to God.
+Saving from sins is central.
+How can sins endanger a person?
+Sins are like a millstone hung round our neck as we drown.

 Conclusion

-So - had Mary hastily "cleared out" to Judea (she went for about 3 months)?
+Mary went away for about three months.
+Had she hastily "cleared out" to Judea ?
 If so, Joseph was left in ignorance of Mary's advancing pregnancy.
 It seems clear that Mary had not told Joseph of her fearful experience and her agreement.
 Why did they not talk it over?

 However, Mary herself had no precedent nor reported guidance on how to proceed.
 I wonder if she had any living parents or close relatives in Nazareth, or elsewhere?
-Was she just working in a household there?
+What was her home - was she just working in a household there?
 Why did she go off to far away Judea to her relative?
 Was that where her relatives were?

 "Divorce her quietly".
-Actually, I am not sure I can see what Joseph thought he could accomplish in his plan.
+Actually, I think Joseph was in a bind.
 If Mary, "divorced" from their pledged estate, remained in Nazareth and carried the child to term, how would she fare?
 I do not know how unmarried mothers were regarded then.
 It is only comparatively recently that in Western culture the fact could be accepted and much harsh treatment ended.
-(What happens in other cultures today?)
+(What happens in other cultures today?
+I fear it is grim, at least in places.)

 This is how it was with us.
 We were like children ruled by the powers of this world.
 But when the time was right, God sent his Son, and a woman gave birth to him.
 His Son obeyed the Law, so he could set us free from the Law, and we could become God's children (Galatians 4:3-5 CEV).